jerschneid/grasshopperfinance/www.grasshopperfinance.dev.cc/wp-content/plugins/ga-google-analytics/readme.txt

 1. Upload the plugin to your blog and activate
 2. Visit the settings to configure your options

-After configuring your settings, you can verify that GA code is included by viewing the source code of your web pages.
+After configuring your settings, you can verify that GA tracking code is included by viewing the source code of your web pages.

 __Note:__ this plugin adds the required GA code to your web pages.
 In order for the code to do anything, it must correspond to an active, properly configured Google Analytics account.
 Learn more at the [Google Analytics Help Center](https://support.google.com/analytics/?hl=en#topic=3544906).